juusowtf/tossbot/README.md

 - On our servers, your code will be run on python 3.7. (currently, python 3.7.3)
 - You can modify the `run_locally.py` starter script to your liking as you might want to increase the difficulty of the game-AI at some point
   * Map can be selected by using its file name in lowercase, for instance: `run_game(maps.get("(2)dreamcatcherle")`
-- If you need to use any Python dependencies, just paste the libraries into your team repo
 - Push code to Gitlab early and push it often, to see your progress and make sure your bot works correctly on our servers.
 - Watch how your bot fares on the Ranking on the [Artificial Overmind Challenge site](https://artificial-overmind.reaktor.com/)
 - Some common Python packages are available, at least: Keras tensorflow scipy numpy scikit-learn pandas more-itertools python-utils

+## Technical specifications

+- Your git repo for the bot must not exceed one gigabyte in size
+- We're running on Python 3.7
+- Following libraries are included: keras, tensorflow, scipy, numpy, scikit-learn, pandas, more-itertools, python-utils
+- Installing extra libraries using `pip` is not possible at this moment.
+If you need to use any Python dependencies, just paste the libraries into your team repo
+- IO is not allowed.
+Don't use filesystem or networking.
+- Starting threads or processes is not allowed.

 ## Rules